OrioPrisco/STAR/README.md

 open a terminal in the extracted/cloned folder

-to decode execute `python3 transform.py -d` then paste one or more line of `9201` and/or `2E01` from a monolith savefile to encode execue `python3 transform.py` then paste one ore more decoded line
+to decode execute `python3 transform.py -d` then paste one or more line of `9201` and/or `2E01` from a monolith savefile to encode execute `python3 transform.py` then paste one ore more decoded line

 ater either of those commands, send EOF (CTRL+Z ENTER on windows/CTRL+D on unix like oses)